Aletheia: What Makes RLVR For Code Verifiers Tick?: Research Questions and Results

 \paragraph{Background.} On-policy learning is perhaps the most widely studied and the most expensive aspect of RLVR training.
 Despite its effectiveness, on-policy training is very inefficient and often impractical.
 Thus, practitioners usually resort to introducing some amount of off-policyness to increase training efficiency~\citep{DBLP:conf/iclr/NoukhovitchHXHA25, DBLP:journals/corr/abs-2509-19128}.
-Moreover, there is no consensus on the necessity of on-policy learning.
-While some works find it vital to success in RL algorithms~\citep{DBLP:conf/iclr/NoukhovitchHXHA25, tang2024understanding,yu2025optimizing}, others claim that introducing a certain amount of off-policyness can match or even outperform fully on-policy methods~\citep{lanchantinBridgingOfflineOnline2025, chen2025retaining, song2024importance}.
-In this section, we ablate the effects of on-policy learning on training code verifiers.
+There is no consensus on its necessity: some works find it vital to success in RL algorithms~\citep{DBLP:conf/iclr/NoukhovitchHXHA25, tang2024understanding,yu2025optimizing}, while others claim that introducing a certain amount of off-policyness can match or even outperform fully on-policy methods on mathematical reasoning tasks~\citep{lanchantinBridgingOfflineOnline2025, chen2025retaining, song2024importance}.

-\paragraph{Setup.} We study the impact of this decision through three representative algorithms.
-DPO-Think serves as our purely offline algorithm, and Batch-online GRPO represents the middle ground between online and offline methods, sampling a batch of responses and performing multiple gradient updates on mini-batches of generated data -- a commonly-used compromise to speed up training~\citep{zhengGroupSequencePolicy2025}.
-We detail the DPO dataset creation in \cref{sec: detailed-hparams} and present the results for this ablation in \cref{tab: online-toggle}.
+\paragraph{Setup.} We study the impact of this decision through three representative algorithms. \texttt{DPO-Think} serves as our purely offline algorithm, and \texttt{Batch-online\,(BO-)\,GRPO} represents the middle ground between online and offline methods, sampling a batch of responses and performing multiple gradient updates on mini-batches of generated data~\citep{zhengGroupSequencePolicy2025}.
+We present the results in \cref{tab: online-toggle-merged}.
+For \texttt{DPO-Think}, we include the costs of creating an offline preference dataset as detailed in \cref{sec: detailed-hparams}.